duck-systems/plugboard/README.md

-# Plug - a plugin utility
+# Plugboard - a plugin utility

 I needed a plugin system, but the existing options weren't meeting my needs.